-Grand Larceny by Embezzlement & Value
+Grand Larceny by Embezzlement in New York

 In New York, grand larceny is described as unlawfully taking property valued at more than $1,000 from a person or company with consent.
 Grand larceny also includes taking that property without the intent of returning it to the true owner.
 Grand larceny is separated into categories according to the value of the property or goods allegedly taken.
+The state can charge you with grand larceny based on the facts of the case.
+However, New York can charge you with grand larceny and embezzlement according to the value of the property.
+If you are charged with grand larceny embezzlement, contact a lawyer immediately for legal representation.

 What is Embezzlement?